Dizionario Cinema Fumetto Opera completa

 Spider-Man 60th anniversary Italian

 Nel nostro piccolo anche noi abbiamo celebrato il tessiragnatele.
 SuperGulp!
 Fumetti in TV è stato un programma televisivo dedicato al mondo dei fumetti trasmesso dalla RAI e creato da Guido De Maria e Giancarlo Governi, con le musiche di Franco Godi nel 1972.
 Alla ripresa del programma nel 1977 la Mondadori mandò in edicola un settimanale a fumetti con lo stesso titolo SuperGulp che riprendeva (in parte) i personaggi della trasmissione.
 Furono realizzati episodi dei maggiori supereroi dell’epoca, quali i Fantastici Quattro e L’Uomoragno.
-Qui uno degli episodi realizzati da Giancarlo Malagutti Giorgio Montorio.
+Qui uno degli episodi realizzati da Giancarlo Malagutti e Giorgio Montorio.

 Happy B’day Leonardo da Vinci